apdavison/fairgraph/doc/permissions.rst

 ==================

-Before accessing the Human Brain Project/EBRAINS Knowledge Graph through fairgraph, you must read and accept the `Terms of Use`_, and then e-mail support@humanbrainproject.eu to request access.
+Before accessing the Human Brain Project/EBRAINS Knowledge Graph through fairgraph, you must read and accept the `Terms of Use`_, and then e-mail support@ebrains.eu to request access.